hackforla/website/.github/ISSUE_TEMPLATE/pre-work-template--dev.md

 As a new developer on the HfLA website team, fill in the following fields as you complete each onboarding item.

 ### Action Items
-- [ ] Add the "role: front end" or "role: back end" label*(s) to this issue and remove the "role missing" label
 - [ ] Add yourself to the #hfla-site and #hfla-site-pr Slack channels
-- [ ] Share your Gmail address with the team lead so you can be added to the Google Drive
+- [ ] Share your Gmail address and GitHub handle with the team lead so you can be added to the Google Drive and the website-write team
 - [ ] (Once added to the Drive) Add yourself to the [team roster](https://docs.google.com/spreadsheets/d/11u71eT-rZTKvVP8Yj_1rKxf2V45GCaFz4AXA7tS_asM/edit#gid=0)
 - [ ] Confirm with the team lead that they have added you to the zoom meeting calendar invites and GitHub repository
+- [ ] Once added to the website-write team:
   - [ ] Self Assign this issue (gear in right side panel)
+  - [ ] Add the "role: front end" or "role: back end" or both label(s) to this issue and remove the "role missing" label
-- [ ] Add this issue to Projects: Project Board (gear in right side panel)
+  - [ ] Add this issue to the Project Board under the Projects section (gear in right side panel)
 - [ ] Signup for a [Figma](https://Figma.com) account
 - [ ] Attend weekly team meetings:
   - [ ] Developer (front-end/back-end) weekly team meeting, Tuesdays 7-8pm PST